 5. Edit with Adobe Premiere Pro CC

 While it’s easy to edit movies on your smartphone, tablet, or laptop with entry-level applications like Apple’s iMovie, as you begin to make videos you’ll quickly hit a brick wall the moment you try to do anything sophisticated.
 This is where Adobe Premiere Pro CC comes in.
 It is capable of handling any editing task and you’ll be able to master the basics with a modest amount of practice.
-Good “getting started” tutorials are available online from both Adobe and Lynda.com.
-The fluidity you gain using this professional non-linear editing system will handsomely repay your investment learning the software.
-If you want to preview your clips and/or create rough assemblies on your phone or tablet, you can use Adobe Clip (available for both iOS and Android) and then more your project to Premiere Pro to finish it.
+Good “getting started” tutorials are available online from both Adobe and

 6. Enhance your capabilities with camera apps

 The standard video recording app on most smartphones is no frills.
 Once you have been shooting for a while you’ll start expecting more from the camera and that’s where FiLMiC Pro (available for both iPhone and Android) comes in.
 This app improves upon the standard camera, providing you with better manual control over exposure, frame rate, resolution, and provides features like slow-motion, time-lapse, and aspect ratio guides.
 Unfortunately, the app is a tad temperamental and crashes once in a while, even with the latest version.
-Another apps worth looking into is Lapse It Pro (available for both iPhone and Android) designed specifically for capturing time lapse and stop motion videos.
+Another app worth looking into is Lapse It Pro (available for both iPhone and Android) designed specifically for capturing time-lapse and stop motion videos.
 It allows you to zoom ramp over time and if you’re into stop motion, it provides onion skinning and touch-less photo snapping.

 7. At some point you might want to move beyond a smartphone

-Once you are comfortable shooting with a smartphone I suggest investigating the pros and cons of shooting video with smartphone compared to a dedicated video camera.
-There are some affordances dedicated cameras provide, for example: the “D-SLR look” (selective focus), the ability to use interchangeable lenses, better ergonomics, better sound recording options, longer battery life, etc. The smartphone allows you to start developing your visual storytelling skills without breaking the bank.
+Once you are comfortable shooting with a smartphone I suggest investigating the pros and cons of shooting video with a smartphone compared to a dedicated video camera.
+There are some affordances dedicated cameras provide, for example, the “D-SLR look” (selective focus), the ability to use interchangeable lenses, better ergonomics, better sound recording options, longer battery life, etc. The smartphone allows you to start developing your visual storytelling skills without breaking the bank.
 When the time comes to upgrade, you’ll have a better idea of what you want from a camera, and that may very well continue to be the black mirror in your pocket.